 Exterior vents can be important for interior air quality and moisture control during warmer months of the year.
 However, they are not as necessary during the winter months.
 Vents circulate the air and dry up excessive moisture in the summer that could allow mildew and rot to take root.
 The air becomes dryer during the winter and mold and mildew growth are therefore less likely despite less air circulation.

 If you have a plumbing emergency, you need a convenient and responsive service to rely on to get you the help you need in a hurry.
-Contact HELP Plumbing, Heating, Cooling and Electric this winter if you experience frozen pipes or any other type of plumbing malfunction.
+Contact HELP Plumbing, Heating, Cooling and Drains this winter if you experience frozen pipes or any other type of plumbing malfunction.